 A new section of Enbridge pipeline is set to carry 760,000 barrels a day of tar sands oil across protected Indigenous treaty lands, and the damage may soon be irreversible.
-Construction on this Line 3 pipeline is already underway.
+Construction on this Line 3 pipeline is already complete.

 UUSC’s work to address climate-forced displacement calls us to be in solidarity with Indigenous people facing threats to their self-determination and collective existence from extractive industries.
 The Line 3 project is a triple dose of climate injustice: violating Native rights, threatening the Earth’s climate, and disproportionately impacting communities whose lives and wellbeing depend on the 227 waterways it traverses.